Marvel Comics December 2020 solicitations

 Meanwhile, Marvel's not afraid to get a little goofy with a MODOK limited series titled Head Games arriving in December courtesy of writers Patton Oswalt and Jordan Blum, showrunners of Hulu’s upcoming MODOK series.

-And MODOK isn't the only one getting some renewed attention – the story of the first Phoenix host will be told in December in the pages of Avengers, presaging the Phoenix Force's return to Earth in its search for a new host in the 'Enter the Phoenix' arc.
+And MODOK isn't the only one getting some renewed attention – the story of the first Phoenix host will be told in December in the pages of Avengers #39, presaging the Phoenix Force's return to Earth in its search for a new host in the 'Enter the Phoenix' arc.

 Reminder, an "Image 1 of x" in the upper left corner means there are multiple variant covers to check out.
 Be sure to click the arrows to the right and left of the images to see them all.